kmday404/week3-assignment/README.md

   ## Optional

-- Feel free to add any other reflections you would like to share about your submission, for example:
+- Feel free to add any other reflections you would like to share about your submission.

-Requesting feedback about a specific part of your submission.
-What useful external sources helped you complete the assignment (e.g YouTube tutorials)?
-What errors or bugs did you encounter while completing your assignment?
-How did you solve them?
-What went really well and what could have gone better?
+  Resources used:
+  mdn web docs, to help with the grid and box-sizing,
+  I heavily relied on previous class topics and examples,
+  peer support/review,
+  ok soo... to plan my inital layout,
+  YouTube: @WebZoneCode -- reviewed clips about functions and buttons.

 ## Requirements